 The number of visas/green cards issued each year under category F2A is limited, and the demand is often higher than the supply.
 In fact, it's rare for applicants to receive a visa number (as is required in order to get a green card) within the year their U.S. spouse first files the I-130 visa petition for them.
 Instead, they are typically put on a waiting list, based on their "priority date" (the date USCIS received their spouse's I-130 petition).

-The waits can be up to around five years long, depending in part on which country the applicant is from.
+The waits are often around five years long, depending in part on which country the applicant is from.
 (Per-country limits apply, and demand tends to be particularly high from India, Mexico, China, and the Philippines.)

 You must wait for your priority date to become current before you can take the next step and apply for your immigrant visa and green card under this category.
 (Learn to track the progress of your priority date.)
 Then, like people who are married to U.S. citizens, you will probably have to get through some months' more worth of application processing.